loopstick/CCA_DigitalElectronics_Spring2020/Debugging.md

   - C.

 Hardware
- - 1. Swap parts
+ - Swap parts
- - 2. Isolate problems
+ - Isolate problems
-   - a.
-Create a small test circuit to isolate the part that is not working
+   - Create a small test circuit to isolate the part that is not working
-   - b.
-This makes it easier to work on
+   - This makes it easier to work on
-   - c.
-Identify whether it’s due to an interaction with something else
+   - Identify whether it’s due to an interaction with something else
-   - d.
-Much more likely to get help quickly from teacher or others (online forum, etc.
+   - Much more likely to get help quickly from teacher or others (online forum, etc.
-  - 3. Test equipment
+  - Test equipment
-   - a.
-Oscilloscope
+   - Oscilloscope
-   - b.
-Multimeter
+   - Multimeter
-   - c.
-Variable power supplies
+   - Variable power supplies

 Online resources
  - Copy and paste the error message into Google